 Every story makes a difference.
 In honor of National Prematurity Awareness Month, Medela proudly supports the Ronald McDonald House Charities® and the important work they do to help families with babies being cared for in the Neonatal Intensive Care Unit (NICU).
 We asked moms to submit a photo and share their incredible preemie story – the struggles, successes, and how Medela was there along the way.
-For each photo and story that was submitted, we will donate $5 to the Ronald McDonald House Charities.
-Plus, ten special stories have been selected and Medela will make a $500 donation to the Ronald McDonald House Charities in each of these moms’ names:

 “Chet Allen Atkins made his appearance on October 23, 2014 at 4:24pm by emergency c-section, weighing 2lbs 2.6oz and measuring 14.5in long at 30 weeks and 2 days gestation.
 It began on October 21st, when I saw my OB she noticed that I had a very low fundal height and wasn’t gaining weight.
 I went in for an ultrasound with my maternal fetal medicine doctor the next day October 22, well the findings were I had very low amniotic fluid, the baby had only gained 4oz in 4 weeks, and he was not getting a good blood flow.
 At that moment she admitted me to L&D for continuous monitoring, magnesium sulfate, and a rescue dose of steroids as I had two doses 4 weeks prior due to preterm labor.
-After getting all my meds in my system, the next day October 23 I had another ultrasound, they spent a very long time looking at everything and said that he would need to be taken by emergency c-section that the finding were worse than they thought and that he should of been taken on the 22nd.
+After getting all my meds in my system, the next day October 23 I had another ultrasound, they spent a very long time looking at everything and said that he would need to be taken by emergency c-section – the findings were worse than they thought and that he should have been taken on the 22nd.
 It was very scary not knowing what was gonna happen or what the outcome was gonna be.
 But I had faith and trust in my doctors and nurses and the NICU team.
 As soon as I got to my room I asked for a pump so I could start pumping for my guy.
 I was gonna make sure that I was able to give him the best thing that he could possibly have: My Liquid Gold!
 I am now pumping 50-60ml of milk with every session.
 It feels so good being able to give him the best and I love that the pump has a preemie selection.
 My little guy has had a few setbacks but he is starting to show progress again.
 He was on c-pap when he was first born but he was having a lot of spells so they put him on Sipap, but is getting his oxygen lowered every so often.
 He had a very bad case of jaundice and was on triple phototherapy and is now down to double.
 Then he was spitting up with every feeding and then he started to spit up a green substance so they took away his feeding all together and he had to have his belly pumped and get X-rays.
 He is now back on them and doing good.
 He is making his mommy and daddy very proud!
 We know that it is gonna be a hard and long journey for our little guy but we know he is in the best place he can be right now!” – Cassie S.

 “On the night of March 5th, my husband and I were going to bed after just having our maternity pictures taken a few short hours before.
 I also had my regular Ob/Gyn appointment that same day and everything was looking great!
 Up till this point I was having a normal first pregnancy with zero complications.
 The last thing I expected was for my water to break unexpectedly and be rushed by ambulance from our local hospital to Erie, PA for the fast delivery of our son: Cru RyanLee.
 Our little preemie arrived at 32 weeks, 5 days gestation.
 Nearly two months early, he surprisingly weighed in at 4 lbs 10 oz and was 18 inches long.
 We were ecstatic to be first time parents but little did we know what a long and grueling road we had ahead and what our precious little guy would have to endure.
 It was an extremely long journey with a five week NICU stay, with so many ups and downs, such a scary roller coaster ride!